uchiha21itachi/ft_services/Readme.txt

-What are Docker and Kubernetes whale
-Docker is a software that allow users to run lightweight virtual machines.
-You can build Docker "containers" with a Dockerfile.
-A container is a single lightweight virtual machine running an os, with its own memory space and storage.
-It is created on an image, which is a template with preconfigured software.
-A container differs from a virtual machine because it uses the same kernel as the host computer, whereas a virtual machine has its own kernel.
-Containers are faster and lighter.

-If you're running big apps that needs lot of containers/services, such as a database, web servers, monitoring tools, ftp, ssh..., you'll need a way to properly manage multiple Docker containers.
-It's not an easy task; you need to restart automatically crashed containers, to share data between them, to make sure some are fetchable from outside and some not...
-That's what Kubernetes does.

-In Kubernetes, you have:

-Deployment: an object that runs and manages N instances of a given Docker image.
-For example, you can have a deployment that will launch and manage 10 Apache servers.
-Service: an object that links a deployment externally or to other containers.
-For exemple, a deployment that will link the IP 192.168.0.1 to the 10 Apache servers and pick the one that has the least work load.
-Pod: A pod is a running instance of a deployment, you can run a shell into it.
-It has its own IP and its own memory space.
-All the above objects are described in YAML files.

-Minikube is the software that we use to create a virtual machine that runs Kubernetes, and insures compatibility with VirtualBox.
-It features many tools, such as a dashboard to see how are you'r pods going.

 Docker basics command white_check_mark
 # Build a docker image from a Dockerfile
 docker build -t <your image name> <your Dockerfile dir>